-After waking up from that 6-8 hours without any nutrient consumption, a fast-digesting protein like whey will give your body a nice rush of aminos to start off the day on the right note.
-Some protein supplements induce increased satiety which may prevent binge eating and unnecessary snacking throughout the day.
+After those 6-8 hours starved of nutrients, a fast-digesting protein like whey will give your body a nice rush of aminos to start the day on the right note.
+Some protein supplements induce increased satiety which may prevent overeating eating and unnecessary snacking throughout the day.

 Our Top Picks For Whey Protein Supplements